Here are the five most important things to know:

 The strap is arguably the most important accessory to ensure a proper fit.
 That’s why both the Apple Watch and WHOOP offer various styles of straps, which you can choose from based on your personal preferences and needs.

-In my opinion, the absolute best strap for the Apple Watch is the Sport Loop.
+In my opinion, the absolute best strap for the Apple Watch is the Sport Loop (or Trail Loop if you’re considering an Apple Watch Ultra).
 It’s incredibly comfortable, it dries quickly, and you can adjust it to achieve just the right fit.

 When Apple announced the Apple Watch 6, the company also released a new strap called the Solo Loop.
 I got pretty excited about it in the beginning, but after learning that it stretches over time, I would no longer recommend it as your primary strap for working out.

-Apple offers two separate apps to interact with its wearable: the Watch app and the Fitness app.
-You can use the former to configure and customize your watch and the latter to gain limited insights into your fitness data.
+Apple offers two separate apps to interact with its wearable: the Apple Watch app and the Fitness app.
+You can use the Apple Watch app to configure and customize your watch and the Fitness app to gain limited insights into your fitness data.

-As of watchOS 7, the Fitness app has only very basic functionality, such as showing how many activity, exercise and standing minutes you’ve accumulated during the day, and providing a list of the last couple of workouts.
+As of watchOS 10, the Fitness app has only very basic functionality, such as showing how many activity, exercise and standing minutes you’ve accumulated during the day, and providing a list of recent workouts, including their details.

 In fact, the Fitness app offers only a single screen that shows you a little bit of activity-related data.
 This includes your daily movement, exercise and standing goals; a list of recent workouts; activity trends; and recent awards.